Asian nations at the FIFA World Cup: South Korea

 South Korea drew their first match 0–0 against Uruguay.
 In the second, against Ghana, they were 2–0 down at half-time: they pulled both goals back, only to concede a third shortly later, and were unable to force an equalizer, losing 3–2, leaving them needing to beat already-qualified Portugal in their third match and hope the other result was favourable.
 Although this seemed a difficult task, South Korea came back from a goal down to beat Portugal 2–1, and since Uruguay only beat Ghana 2–0 (the same margin by which they had lost to Portugal), South Korea were level with them on goal difference and ahead on goals scored, and went forward to join Japan and Australia in the last sixteen to meet Brazil, the first time three teams from Asia had qualified for the knockout stage.
 The Koreans, however, were totally outclassed by Brazil, 4-0 down after barely half an hour, and it could have been even more before half-time but several clear chances were wasted.
 In the second half Brazil noticeably eased up, and scored no more, in fact the Koreans pulled a late goal back, but 4-1 marked the end of Korea's and Asia's participation in 2022.

+Notable players

+In 2020, the AFC selected five World Cup heroes and invited three experts Philippe Troussier, Afshin Ghotbi and Steve Darby to decide the best player among them, as well as taking a poll of fans, which would be responsible for 25 percent of overall points.
+It also announced two versions of all-time XI at the World Cup on the basis of fans' vote and Opta's statistics.